mahoriR/ubuntu-server-setup/README.md

 bash setupCreateDeployer.sh
 ```

 ## Supported versions

-This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.
+This setup script has been tested against Ubuntu 18.04 and Ubuntu 20.04.

-## Running tests

-Tests are run against a set of Vagrant VMs.
-To run the tests, run the following in the project's directory:
-`./tests/tests.sh`